Updated through June 29, 2019

-2019 (Columbus): Wil Trapp has made 12 regular-season appearances (12 starts as a central midfielder) in 2019.
+2019 (Columbus): Wil Trapp has made 15 regular-season appearances (15 starts as a central midfielder) in 2019.
 He made his 2019 regular-season debut in a home match against the New York Red Bulls (March 2).
 Trapp earned a call-up to the U.S. Men’s National Team and did not make an appearance in Crew SC’s match against the Philadelphia Union (March 23).
 He returned to the pitch and captained Crew SC in a home match against Atlanta United (March 30).
 Since returning for the Black & Gold, the Captain has started and played every minute, of every match since March 30.
 Trapp registered his first assist of the 2019 regular-season during a road contest against the Colorado Rapids.
 Trapp did not make an appearance for Crew SC during the 2019 Lamar Hunt U.S. Open Cup, due to being on international duty with the U.S. Men’s National Team for the 2019 CONCACAF Gold Cup.

 2018 (Columbus): Wil Trapp made 30 regular-season appearances (29 starts as a central midfielder), scoring one goal and providing one assist.
 He played all 90 minutes in the first match of the regular season on the road against Toronto FC (March 3), making his 125th start in the process, and he played all 90 minutes in the second and third matches of the regular season against the Montreal Impact (March 10) and the Philadelphia Union (March 17).
 Trapp earned a call-up to the U.S. Men’s National Team, captaining the team in a friendly against Paraguay (March 27), and therefore did not make an appearance in Crew SC’s match against D.C.
 United (March 24).
 He returned to the pitch and captained Crew SC in a home match against Vancouver Whitecaps FC (March 31).
 He played all 90 minutes in every match from a road match against the Chicago Fire (April 7) to a home match against the Philadelphia Union (May 9).
 He returned to the starting lineup for road matches against the New England Revolution (May 19) and Sporting Kansas City (May 27).
 Trapp did not make an appearance in the home matches against Toronto FC (June 2) and the New York Red Bulls (June 9) because he was captaining the U.S. Men’s National Team in friendlies against Ireland (June 2) and France (June 9).
 Trapp returned to captain Crew SC in a home match against Atlanta United FC (June 13).
 He started in an international friendly at home against Costa Rican side Deportivo Saprissa (July 3).
 In a home match against Orlando City SC (July 21), Trapp scored the game-winning goal in the second minute of second half stoppage time and was subsequently named to MLSSoccer.com’s Team of the Week.
 Additionally, he was awarded MLSSoccer.com’s Goal of the Week as voted on by MLS fans.
 In a road match against Atlanta United FC (August 19), Trapp provided an assist on Gyasi Zardes’ 50th-minute goal.
 In a road match against Atlanta United FC (August 19), Trapp provided an assist on Gyasi Zardes’ 50th-minute goal.
 He captained the U.S. Men’s National Team in friendlies against Brazil (September 7) and Mexico (September 11).
 After returning from international duty he made his first substitute appearance of the year in a road contest against FC Dallas (September 15).
 He started in consecutive matches from a road match against the Portland Timbers (September 19) to a home match against Minnesota United FC (October 28).
 Trapp made three appearances (both starts as a central midfielder) in the Audi 2018 MLS Cup Playoffs.
 He started in an Eastern Conference Knockout Round match against D.C.
 United (November 1) and in both legs of the Eastern Conference Semifinals against the New York Red Bulls (November 4 and November 11).
 Trapp did not make an appearance in the 2018 Lamar Hunt U.S. Open Cup after being called up to represent the U.S. Men’s National Team in a friendly against Ireland (June 2).